vanja-eth/ethcommons/README.md

 ### Our Vision

-"Ethereum for Social Good" encapsulates our mission to harness Ethereum to support global inclusivity in the digital economy, particularly benefiting those in less developed regions or marginalized communities. can control the network, ensuring uninterrupted access and operation worldwide.
+"Ethereum for Social Good" encapsulates our mission to harness Ethereum to support global inclusivity in the digital economy, particularly benefiting those in less developed regions or marginalized communities.

 ## Contributing

 We welcome contributions and suggestions from the community!
 Whether it's code improvement, documentation, or spreading the word, your input is valuable.
-Please see our `CONTRIBUTING.md` for guidelines on how to contribute.

 ## License